 Dwarfing Effects Using New Graft Techniques

 Novel grafting technologies have recently been reported in which individual rootstocks are used to dwarf the growth potential of particular scion types.
-For instance, the application of marang (Artocarpus odoratissimus) as rootstock has led to a dramatic reduction in the growth of breadfruit plants budded onto it, suggesting that grafting can be employed as innovative strategy for dwarfing trees (Zhou & Underhill, 2019).
+For instance, the use of marang (Artocarpus odoratissimus) as rootstock has led to a dramatic reduction in the growth of breadfruit plants budded onto it, suggesting that grafting can be employed as innovative strategy for dwarfing trees (Zhou & Underhill, 2019).
 This phenomenon indicates that the relationship between rootstock and scion can change growth patterns with potential space utilization effects in the orchard (Zhou & Underhill, 2019).

 Furthermore, dwarfing rootstocks like´Flying Dragon´ for citrus and intermediate organs for persimmon showed significant influences on the hormonal pattern of grafted plants.
 It has been reported that grafting onto dwarf rootstock causes metabolome changes related to hormonal regulations and may play a role in inducing the dwarf phenotype (Hayat et al., 2022; Zhou & Underhill, 2020).
 It is important to know the hormonal interactions to enhance dwarfing effects in graft techniques (Kviklys & Samuolienė, 2020).